 Delta Dental has been analyzing the Tooth Fairy’s U.S. annual giving trends since 1998, when the average was a humble $1.30, by the way.

 The Tooth Fairy, asked to weigh in on the situation, reportedly told Delta Dental: “Kids need to be brushing and taking care of their teeth.
 I tend to pay more for healthy teeth so let’s keep brushing those teeth for two minutes two times a day, and don’t forget to floss!”

+Where did the Tooth Fairy come from, anyway?
+Find out!
 Here’s where to find more on the history or methodology of the Tooth Fairy Poll.
 They’ve also got lots of fun tooth-fairy-related kid content including sample letters, coloring pages, certificates and more.
 And more general tooth-care topics from Delta Dental here.

 Originally published in 2020; updated Feb.
 24, 2021.